karambarakat/cms_for_rust/README.md

 }));
 ```

-for all feature supported I have an example at client/examples/todo_app
+for all feature supported I have an example at client/examples/todo_app, here is list

+## Low level customization

 to build something custom, I have low-level API from queries_for_sqlx crate (see client/examples/easy_to_customize):